duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 ---
 layout: post
 title: Missing Optionals in .Net
-description: Optionals are a great concept, known primary from functional languages like F# - is there a need to use them in OOP languages like C#?
+description: Optionals are a great concept, known primary from functional languages like F# - is there a need to use them in object-oriented languages like C#?
 keywords: Optionals, Mabye, Option, donNet, F#, C#, OOP, Exceptions
 ---

-Let's start with something like:
+This post is about my desire for F#-optionals in C#, and the reason why you should use them wisely in object-oriented languages.
+Let's start with something simple like this:

 ```csharp
 Image LoadImage(Url imageUrl)
 ```

-This is a simple LoadImage-method, which takes an Url and returns an Image - quite __readable and easy to understand__.
+This is a basic LoadImage-method, which takes an Url and returns an Image - quite __readable and easy to understand__.
 We don’t need any implementation or documentation to understand what this method does.
 Isn’t that what we expect from __clean code__?

 One reason for the superior readability is that method signatures define obvious what they expect and what they return.
-We can think of this like a __promise__: “If you pass some specified values to me, I will return some defined type to you.”
+We can think of this like a __promise__: "If you pass some specified values to me, I will return some defined type to you."
 We can trust in these promises - or perhaps not?

 ```csharp
 Image LoadImage(Url imageUrl){